 Damn that woman to the bowls of the soul-cleansing volcano the religious always spouted about.
 “Did she now.
 I’m certain the look is rare enough to elicit that reaction among a certain subset of our mutual acquaintances.
 I wonder, does she believe Patch and Ciaran are related because they both sport blond hair and blue eyes?”

 The group did not enjoy the mockery.

 “We’re just here to talk,” the second said, jerking his chin at the blade.
 “You don’t need that.”

 She laughed.
 “I’ve learned it’s a necessary precaution when dealing with certain merchant types in Jiy.”
-She doubted they understood the oblique reference to her brother and his associates, and how she had told the rats that they had business in Jiy, but she hardly cared.
+Not that they would understand the oblique reference to the explanation she used concerning her brother and his business associates, but she hardly cared.
 “Better prepared than dead.”

 “We’re not the enemy,” the first snapped.